 They frequently perform in Kensington Market during Pedestrian Sunday, but have also been a part of TedX at YorkU, the International Stage at the CNE, Funkasia at Pride, The Serpentss Muse at Cues & Tattoos, and several editions of Mirage and Inversion.

-The current members of the Serpentina North Ensemble are dancers Elana, Sandy, Sarah Daluah, Kelly and Wilma; they are occasionally joined by Justin, who drums in various improv numbers and sometimes with electro-fusion musician, Jim Boz.
+The current members of the Serpentina North Ensemble are dancers Elana, Sandy, Kelly and Wilma; they are accompanied by electro-fusion musician, Jim Boz (JMBZ).

 Orkideh is the director of the Serpentina North Ensemble.
 Bellydance has proven to be an integral part of her life and she continues to train every day.
 She began studying American Cabaret bellydance in 2000 with Safiya in New York City.
 Several years into her training, she discovered tribal style and was instantly smitten.
-While living in New York, she also studied with Anahid Sofian, Sarah Locke and Susan Frankovich, as well as kathak with Najma Ayshah.
+While living in New York, she also studied regularly with Anahid Sofian, Sarah Locke and Susan Frankovich, as well as kathak with Najma Ayshah.

 She is inspired by integrating other dance styles (particularly classical Indian) and seeks to continue growing as a performer, teacher, and choreographer.
 Orkideh continues her kathak studies in Toronto with Joanna De Souza, and takes workshops or private lessons when she can, particularly with Rachel Brice, Zoe Jakes, Ariellah Aflalo, Paulette Rees-Denis and Dalia Carella.
 Orkideh also augments her dance with yoga, pilates, and weight lifting, a discipline she has grown to love.